 TIG Welding Parts and Equipment

-The major components in GTAW or TIG welding include power source, non-consumable tungsten electrode, inert gas supply, and welding Torch.
+The major components in GTAW or TIG welding include a power source, a non-consumable tungsten electrode, an inert gas supply, and a welding Torch.

 Power Source

-DC power electrode negative pinpoints energy flow to targeted areas, appealing to all metals except aluminium and magnesium.
-DC power electrode positive is rarely used in TIG welding due to rapid heat input.
-Cleaning Action can be obtain by revealing shiny oxides on the weld pool’s surface.
+DC power electrode negative pinpoints energy flow to targeted areas, appealing to all metals except aluminum and magnesium.
+TIG welding rarely uses DC power electrode positives due to their rapid heat input.
+Shiny oxides on the weld pool’s surface can reveal cleaning action.

 Non-Consumable Tungsten Electrode

-Tungsten electrodes are a crucial component in welding due to their high melting temperature, offering excellent electrical conductivity without being consumed.
+Due to their high melting temperature, tungsten electrodes play a crucial role in welding, providing excellent electrical conductivity without consuming energy.
 These electrodes can be alloyed to improve their properties, depending on the weld type.

-Cerium lanthanium electrodes (2% cerium grey) have great arc starting but less current capacity.
+Cerium lanthanum electrodes (2% cerium gray) have great arc starting but less current capacity.
 Zirconiated electrodes (0.7-0.9% zirconium white, 0.15-0.5% brown) combine tungsten with zirconium oxide, offering high resistance to contamination and longer electrode life.

-Cerium lanthanium electrodes (pink) combine ceriated and lanthaned electrodes, offering simplified arc ignition and a long life span.
+Cerium lanthanum electrodes (pink) combine ceriated and lanthanated electrodes, offering simplified arc ignition and a long life span.

 Inert Gas Supply